chuxinyuan/driller/content/post/statmodeling-stat-columbia-edu-2023-06-22-here-are-some-ways-of-making-your-study-replicable-no-its-.md

 ---
 title: Here are some ways of making your study replicable.
-(No, it’s not preregistration or increasing the sample size!)
+(No, the first steps are not preregistration or increasing the sample size!)
 date: '2023-06-22'
 linkTitle: https://statmodeling.stat.columbia.edu/2023/06/22/here-are-some-ways-of-making-your-study-replicable-no-its-not-what-you-think/
 source: Statistical Modeling, Causal Inference, and Social Science